Charles Bronson: Death

 Bronson died at age 81 on August 30, 2003, at Cedars-Sinai Medical Center in Los Angeles.
+The ashes of his second wife, Jill Ireland, were placed in a walking cane, which he had buried with him at Brownsville Cemetery in West Windsor, Vermont.

 Although pneumonia and Alzheimer's disease have been cited as his cause of death, neither appears on his death certificate, which cites "respiratory failure", "metastatic lung cancer", with, secondarily, "chronic obstructive pulmonary disease" and "congestive cardiomyopathy" as the causes of death.
-He was interred at Brownsville Cemetery in West Windsor, Vermont.